Pedro24681/sql-ecommerce-case-study/LEARNING_NOTES.md

 **Author:** Pedro24681
 **Repository:** sql-ecommerce-case-study

+# SQL Learning Journey - E-Commerce Case Study

+**Date Created:** December 10, 2025
+**Author:** Pedro24681
+**Repository:** sql-ecommerce-case-study

 ---

-## 📚 Overview
+## Overview

-This document chronicles my personal growth and learning journey through advanced SQL techniques applied to a real-world e-commerce database case study.
-It documents the concepts I've mastered, challenges I've overcome, and the business insights I've discovered along the way.
+This is basically my personal log of learning SQL through building this project.
+I started out pretty rough with SQL—doing a lot of trial and error—and over time I got more comfortable with the advanced stuff like window functions and CTEs.
+I'm documenting the concepts I picked up, the stuff that tripped me up along the way, and some of the queries I'm actually proud of.
 ---

-## 🎯 Concepts Mastered
+##  Concepts Mastered

 ### 1. **Window Functions**
 Window functions transformed my approach to analytical queries.
 Rather than using subqueries for ranking and running totals, I now leverage the power of `ROW_NUMBER()`, `RANK()`, `DENSE_RANK()`, and `LAG()`/`LEAD()` functions.